bmsleight/delegation-presentation/delegation.rst

 .. note::

+    Couple of thing that DO NOT Stop you,

     Too difficult; Good -> Interesting, Development

-    You are passing your Authority (but not responsibility) to them You never going to grow people if you assuem not competent
+    You resposible, so it up to you if you want to deligate.
+You are passing your Authority (but not responsibility) to them

+    You never going to grow people if you assume not competent

 ----